SAP-samples/cloud-dqm-sample-payloads/README.md

 ![sample7](/images/sample7.jpg)

 * Enter the application URL for your SAP Cloud Platform account.
 You find this URL for our service for your SAP Cloud Platform account by:
-   *  Pre-requisite: You've already enabled our service (Data Quality Microservices) in the SAP CP Services Cockpit...
+   *  Pre-requisite: You have already enabled our service (Data Quality Microservices) in the SAP Cloud Platform Services Cockpit.
-   *  Select "Subscriptions" in the left hand menu in the SAP Cloud Platform Cockpit
+   *  Select "Subscriptions" in the left hand menu in the SAP Cloud Platform Cockpit.
    *  Select the "dqmmicro" Application link under the "Subscribed Java Applications" section of the page.
-   *  You'll find the application URL for your account on this page.
+   *  You will find the application URL for your account on this page.
 Copy and past that into this variable.
 * Enter the OAuth Access Token into the variable "oauthAccessToken" (by default all examples are setup to use OAuth in the headers)

 Requesting an OAuth Token